Skip to Content

 Tunnel Beach in Dunedin!

-Dunedin is the second-largest city on the South Island and is surrounded by gorgeous coastlines and even a cloud forest.
-The city of Dunedin is a historic city filled with Victorian-style buildings.
-An interesting fact about Dunedin is that the city has a distinct Scottish heritage ( a lot of locals are of Scottish descent).
-The best example of this influence is Larnach Castle which is well worth a visit.
-There’s also a Highland Games and Festival held at the beginning of April every year – which is one of the best things to do in Dunedin.
+How time flies!
+Our final destination on this list, Dunedin, is the second-largest city on the South Island and is surrounded by gorgeous coastlines and even a cloud forest.
+The city of Dunedin is a historic city filled with Victorian-style buildings, and an interesting fact about Dunedin is that the city has a distinct Scottish heritage (a lot of locals are of Scottish descent).

-The Toitu Settlers Museum is another worthy attraction in the city that tells the story of Otago’s first people in a unique way.
+The Toitu Settlers Museum is another fun attraction in the city that tells the story of Otago’s first people in a pretty unique way.
 There are loads of super-informative interactive displays dotted throughout the museum, which tells the story of the gold rush era and the settlement of Scottish Presbyterians in the city.

-Did you know – the steepest street in the world is right here in Dunedin.
+Did you know – The steepest street in the world is right here in Dunedin!
 Baldwin Street is a popular attraction and perfect for taking some fun photos.

 Where to Stay in Dunedin